BILGI-IE-421/ie421-2025-2026-1-termproject-beyond-the-noise/README.md

 **Insight:** The relative risk peak is synchronized across all boroughs, identifying the window between **14:00 and 19:00 (Rush Hour)** as the most dangerous period for commuters in New York City.

+## Predictive Performance Evaluation and Justification

+The following results demonstrate why the collision casualty problem does not support reliable individual-level prediction with the available features, and why the analysis is reframed as descriptive rather than predictive.

+### Threshold Sensitivity Analysis

+The threshold sensitivity analysis shows that the F1-score remains nearly constant across a wide range of decision thresholds.
+Adjusting the threshold mainly shifts the trade-off between precision and recall without producing a clear optimal operating point.
+This indicates that the model fails to learn a stable decision boundary and that performance limitations are not caused by poor threshold selection.

+### ROC Curve Analysis

+The ROC curve yields an AUC of approximately 0.65, indicating only moderate separability between casualty and non-casualty cases.
+While the model performs slightly better than random ranking, this level of discrimination is insufficient for reliable individual-level prediction or decision support.

+### Precision–Recall Analysis

+The precision–recall analysis reveals a strong trade-off between sensitivity and precision for the casualty class.
+Increasing recall leads to a rapid decrease in precision, while improving precision results in a substantial loss of recall.
+No balanced region exists where both metrics achieve acceptable values simultaneously.

+### Confusion Matrix Interpretation

+The confusion matrix shows that although a large portion of actual casualty cases are identified, this comes at the cost of a high number of false positive predictions.
+The model therefore tends to over-predict casualty occurrence, which severely limits its practical usability as a predictive system.

+### Classification Metrics Summary

+Overall classification metrics confirm these observations: recall for the casualty class is relatively high, while precision remains low.
+This imbalance indicates that the model captures some explanatory patterns but lacks the specificity required for robust prediction.

+### Conclusion

+Taken together, these findings show that while the data contains explanatory signals related to casualty risk, these signals are insufficient for accurate individual-level prediction.
+Consequently, the problem is more appropriately addressed using descriptive and explanatory analysis rather than predictive modeling.